vgorbic1/Tutorials/JavaScript/Angular 4/modules/shared module.md

 Use a  `shared` folder to keep all your shared code in it.

 Do not provide Services in Shared Modules!!!
-Especially not, if you plan to use them in Lazy Loaded Modules!!!
+Especially if you plan to use them in Lazy Loaded Modules!!!